timonoko/nokolis.py/README.md

 New macros: iff, condf and casef are for the expressions in comppy.
 There is a generic solution but we are not going to implement, because we want this layer to be as 1-to-1 pythonic as possible.

+"compile" is just the macroexpand. "comppy" translates to python in situ. "uncompile" reverses them both.